Mastering Body Composition

 Sleep.

-The Goal:
+The Goal

 You are succeeding if your strength stays the same week after week & your calorie deficit is maintained.
 Your weight will drop gradually, and it will be fat stores being consumed, less so muscle (though muscle loss is unavoidable in a cut).

 • Subcutaneous fat adds much more padding to our frame than we realize.
-There is a mental “trough” you will go through near the end of your cut where you are legitimately smaller (but look better) even having maintained all lean mass & strength.
+There is a mental “trough” you will go through near the end of your cut where you appear smaller (but look better) even having maintained all lean mass & strength.
 This is normal.
-You have to continue to your target bf %, the most dramatic visual changes happen from ~12% -> <10% (roughly).
+You have to continue to your target bf %, the most dramatic visual changes happen from ~12% → <10% (roughly).
 The final “sheath” of fat hiding sharp muscle definition & vascularity remains.
 This is the hardest time to push through psychologically as you will be smaller & not at your target aesthetic.
 It will seem far, but it is a sign you are close.

 • Cutting any more than 1000 calories daily under your BMR (losing 2lbs a week) is very taxing.
 You can do it, and maintain muscle w/ high protein intake, but your cognitive ability and general ability to feel overall health & wellbeing will be hindered.
 It sucks & will leave you feeling sick.